≡ Menu

 * All companies’ fiscal year begins on Jan 1 and ends on Dec 31.

-Twitter has produced positive results in all fiscal years between 2016 and 2022, illustrating the company’s solid cash earnings generation.
+Twitter produced positive EBITDA results in all fiscal years between 2016 and 2022, illustrating the company’s solid cash earnings generation.
+On the other hand, Snapchat and Pinterest have only produced positive adjusted EBITDA margin over recent periods.

 Back To Table Of Contents